-Funds need to be appropriated for implementation of long-term solutions.
+Funds need to be appropriated for implementation of long-term solutions (see Chapter 13 for financial information).
 The Act allocated several state sources for funding the implementation of the ECP, including agricultural privilege taxes, ad valorem taxes, Alligator Alley toll revenues, Preservation 2000 funds and Surface Water Improvement and Management funds.
 In addition, federal funds have been appropriated for STA-1 East.
 However, funding for implementation of long-term solutions has not been appropriated, though research designed to support these decisions is already underway.
-The costs of the longterm solutions will be dependent on the basin-specific optimal combination of enhanced BMPs, STAs, advanced treatment technologies and/or additional regulatory programs required to achieve the long-term water quality goals of Everglades restoration.
+The costs of the long-term solutions will be dependent on the basin-specific optimal combination of enhanced BMPs, STAs, ATTs and/or additional regulatory programs required to achieve the long-term water quality goals of Everglades restoration.
 While it is possible to estimate research costs to support long-term decisions, it is impossible at this time to develop a firm estimate of the total costs until additional research and basin-specific studies and conceptual designs are completed.
 In addition, the Florida Legislature may consider the public/private mix of funding in concert with the recent "polluter pays" amendment to the Florida constitution.
-This funding picture may be further complicated due to competition for public funds from projects stemming from the C&SF Restudy.